This Is What Will Happen To Bitcoin In A Recession (It’s Not Recession Proof)

 It is impossible to say if Bitcoin will survive a recession – as Bitcoin has never faced a recession in the past.
 However, there are certain facts that we can use to infer its potential stability during such a period.
 Firstly, the pseudonymous Satoshi Nakamoto created Bitcoin as a result of the last global recession.
 It was the cataclysmic failure of the global economic system that prompted Nakamoto to make the blockchain and accompanying cryptocurrency that we know today.
 It was created to be independent and not reliant on any centralized third-party government or organization.

 The global economy has become increasingly interconnected.
-In the past, if one economy failed it may not have significantly affected other countries.
+In the past, if one economy failed, it may not have significantly affected other countries.
 However, in today’s environment, a threat to the economy of one country can become a threat to all.
-While Bitcoin’s self-reliance is what makes the asset a riskier investment, it is also why it is likely to continue operating regardless of how the macroeconomic environment changes.
+While Bitcoin’s self-reliance makes the asset a riskier investment, it is also why it is likely to continue operating regardless of how the macroeconomic environment changes.

 Also working in Bitcoin’s favor is its capped supply and steady flow rate.
 Only 21 million Bitcoins will ever be created, with just under 2 million Bitcoins left to mine.
 Once all coins have been mined, no more will enter the circulating supply.
 This has allowed Bitcoin to position itself as a ‘store of value’.
 In inflationary markets that often accompany recessions, global currencies can lose value which leads to less spending power.
 Even though bear markets, Bitcoin has provided an answer to this spending power problem.
 Moreover, Bitcoin is a good inflation-hedging asset that has outperformed gold.